 The adults can shop and enjoy the good weather, the children can go to nearby amusement parks and teenagers will love going trekking.
 People of all ages must try the chikki and chocolate fudge at the countless shops in the area.

 5. Lohagad Fort

 You can visit the Lohagad Fort by trekking or even by train.
-Located 50 kilometres from Pune and built at an elevation of 1033 metres above sea level, this fort passed through the hands of many dynasties and was used as the treasury under Shivaji.
+Located 50 kilometers from Pune and built at an elevation of 1033 meters above sea level, this fort passed through the hands of many dynasties and was used as the treasury under Shivaji.

 - Attractions: Karla caves, Bhaja caves, Lohagad Dargah and Pavana Reservoir